Imburse-Payments/imburse-payments.github.io/pages/guides/imburse-platform.md

 The Imburse Platform is structured as a modern, decoupled web application with a sensible service-based architecture.

 ##### Key platform highlights
 - Redundency - Geo redundent platform deployments in multiple regions
 - Secure
-- Ease of use - REST APIs via HMAC / Bearer token authentication
+- Ease of use
-- Performant - Payout and Collection processing > 30 transactions per second
+- Performance
+- REST APIs
-- Flexible access - Configure your tenants via API or the Client Portal UI
+- Client Portal UI
-- ...
+- Support for multi-tenancy and individual organization deployments

 ## How things fit together
 <img src="/assets/images/guides/getting-started/imburse-platform.png" style="width:600px;" title="Imburse Platform" alt="Imburse Platform"/>

-# What problems does the Imburse Platform solve?
-Coming soon...

 # Supported Countries
 Imburse support the following countries.
 All API functions that reference a country will use the **ISO 3166-1 alpha-2** country code format.
-Use the list below to identify the country.

 Alpha 2 Code | Name
 -|-